Part of the Open Bankruptcy Project - 180+ free domains, 44,000+ pages, $0 hosting

 What do I do if my bankruptcy lawyer withdraws?

 Act immediately: get your case file from the withdrawing attorney, note all pending deadlines and hearings, start contacting replacement attorneys, and respond to the withdrawal motion if needed.
-Do not ignore court notices -- you are responsible for your case even without counsel.
+Do not ignore court notices - you are responsible for your case even without counsel.
+If the withdrawal resulted from negligence, you may have a bankruptcy malpractice claim.

 Can I get a refund if my bankruptcy attorney withdraws?